top of page

 As an undergraduate and graduate student I took part in two nine day summer courses designed to learn about earth homes on the plains.
 During the first summer course I was introduced to the practical application of preservation on the Hutmacher Farm.
 The second summer I led a small group in the preservation process.
 These groups consisted of students and volunteers.

-The Stribling House is a bungalow style building located in Clifton, TN.
-It was owned by Thomas S. Stribling, a prominant novelist in the 1920s and 1930s who received the Pulizer Prize for literature.
+The Stribling House is a bungalow style building located in Clifton, Tennessee.
+It was owned by Thomas S. Stribling, a prominant novelist in the 1920s and 1930s who received the Pulitzer Prize for literature.
 The local community uses the home as a library and meeting place.
-The report covers funding opportunities, structural, collections, and sustainability reports.
+The report covers funding opportunities, a rudimentary structural analysis, collections, and sustainability recommendations.

 Grange Hall